BorisNaum/go-wanchain/docs/slot_time_coordinate_and_chain_halt_recovery.md

 ## Problem background
 Currently the slot is accurately align with time.because according the security model, the block chain honest node never offline K slot time.
 Also assume the chain never down.
-But in pratice maybe there unexpected bug cause network crashed.
+But in practice maybe there unexpected bug cause network crashed.
 So how we react this scenario.